pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **implementation stage**.
-Milestone 6: "Material Text Cutting Implementation" and Milestone 7: "Cuts Repository Implementation" have been completed.
-Milestone 7.5: "SQLite Repository Implementation" has now been fully completed with successful implementation of trait-based repositories and SQLite implementations for both Material and Cuts repositories.
+Milestone 8: "Basic Swatching Actor Creation" has been completed, adding a new actor to the pipeline that listens for `MaterialCut` events.
+The SwatchingActor is integrated into the orchestrator and follows the same backpressure pattern as the CuttingActor.

 ## Current Status